Samanq/SampleProjects/CSharpSamples/GlobalErrorHandlingSample/README.md

     }
 }
 ```
-5. Or add to all controllers via options into program.cs
+5. Or add to all controllers via options into program.cs instead of adding the attribute to all controlers.
 ```C#
 // Add ErrorHandlingFilterAttribute to all Controllers builder.Services.AddControllers(options => options.Filters.Add<ErrorHandlingFilterAttribute>());
 ```
+---
 ## Via Middleware and error endpoint
 1. In Program.cs add UseExceptionHandler(route)
 ```C#